b-turchyn/g-man/README.md

-GMod
+G-Man
 ====

-GMod is a no-frills, one-command installer for a Garry's Mod dedicated server.
+G-Man is a no-frills, one-command installer for a Garry's Mod dedicated server.
 It is designed for Ubuntu 12.04 x86 (with x64 support coming soon).
 Other OSs will almost certainly fail.